sander76/aio_wx_widgets/README.md

 Features:

 - Add widgets using context managers.
-- Two way Property binding from controller properties to the view.
+- Two-way or one-way Property binding from controller properties to the view.
+- Proper Margins and alignment of items

+The example below is a bit outdated, but gives a rough idea.
+Please see the demo for more.

     ```python
     # Use a context manager for container types like a group or grid.